collocations.org

 They are going to raise the level of the banks to prevent flooding.

-above a/the ~
+above a/the level

-200m above sea level
+200 m above sea level

-at a/the ~
+at a/the level

 The plane was flying at a very low level.

-below a/the ~
+below a/the level

-below the level of the cloud
+below the level of the clouds

-on a ~ with
+on a level with

 On the second floor you are on a level with the treetops.

-to a/the ~
+to a/the level

 The water rose to the level of the ground floor windows.